Grant M Chapman

 |Beverley Earles, Ph.D.||Associate Director for International Planning and Analysis|

-Originally from New Zealand, Dr. Beverley Earles is the Associate Director for International Planning and Analysis and reports to the Office of International Programs through the Assistant Provost for International Faculty Collaboration and Educational Programs, Marcellus Caldas.
-Dr. Earles is responsible for data collection and analysis as well as planning for the ever changing international education environment.
-Her work assists in decision making with regard to short programs, recruiting international students, and decisions about funding and scholarship activity for programs and faculty.
+Originally from New Zealand, Dr. Beverley Earles is the Associate Director for International Partnerships.
+Dr. Earles is responsible for managing international strategic partnerships, guiding OIP colloborative programs.
+In addition, her data collection and analysis provide for useful datat for the ever changing international education environment.
+Her work assists in decision making with parternships with regards to short programs, recruiting international students, and decisions about funding and scholarship activity for programs and faculty.

 Education: Ph.D.
 World Religions, Victoria University of Wellington, New Zealand, 1984.
 Dip.
 TESL, English Language Institute, Victoria University of Wellington, New Zealand, 1979.